Robert Bork: Works and views

 In October 2005, Bork publicly criticized the nomination of Harriet Miers to the Supreme Court, saying her nomination was "a disaster on every level."

 On June 6, 2007, Bork filed suit in federal court in New York City against the Yale Club over an incident that had occurred a year earlier.
 Bork alleged that, while trying to reach the dais to speak at an event, he fell, because of the Yale Club's failure to provide any steps or handrail between the floor and the dais.
 (After his fall, he successfully climbed to the dais and delivered his speech.)
 According to the complaint, Bork's injuries required surgery, immobilized him for months, forced him to use a cane, and left him with a limp.
 In May 2008, Bork and the Yale Club reached a confidential, out-of-court settlement.

 On June 7, 2007, Bork with several others authored an amicus brief on behalf of Scooter Libby arguing that there was a substantial constitutional question regarding the appointment of the prosecutor in the case, reviving the debate that had previously resulted in the Morrison v.
 Olson decision.

 On December 15, 2007, Bork endorsed Mitt Romney for president in the 2008 presidential election.
 He repeated this endorsement on August 2, 2011, during Romney's second campaign for the White House.

 A 2008 issue of the Harvard Journal of Law and Public Policy collected essays in tribute to Bork.
 Authors included Frank H. Easterbrook, George Priest, and Douglas Ginsburg.

 Personal life

 Bork was married to Claire Davidson from 1952 until her death from cancer in 1980.
-They had a daughter, Ellen, and two sons, Robert Bork Jr. and Charles Bork.
+They had a daughter and two sons.
 In 1982, he married Mary Ellen Pohl, a Catholic religious sister turned activist.
 Bork Jr. is a prominent conservative activist who is currently president of the Antitrust Education Project.